MuelSB/AIFCT/README.md

-# AIrtificial Intelligence For Creative Technologies
+# Artificial Intelligence For Creative Technologies